 This is one of my Christmas traditions (usually with my mum, and now with her and the Brit) and I’ve been almost every year for longer than I care to admit.
-The dancing lights are my favourite part and I like getting a hot chocolate and/or a warm pretzel to munch on.
-There are also many opportunities for photo ops and selfies.
+The dancing lights are my favourite part and I like getting a hot chocolate and a warm pretzel to munch on.
+There are also many areas set up for photo ops and selfies.

 It’s a rain or shine event (so bundle up and bring that umbrella!) with a very decently priced entry cost of less than $20 CAD.
 Which is amazing considering how much power those lights must use, environmentally friendly LED’s or not!